RebelToolbox/RebelDocumentation/api/class_os.rst

 - :ref:`bool<class_bool>` **has_feature** **(** :ref:`String<class_String>` tag_name **)** |const|

-Returns ``true`` if the feature for the given feature tag is supported in the currently running instance, depending on the platform, build etc. Can be used to check whether you're currently running a debug build, on a certain platform or arch, etc. Refer to the `Feature Tags <https://docs.rebeltoolbox.com/en/latest/tutorials/export/feature_tags.html>`__ documentation for more details.
+Returns ``true`` if the feature for the given feature tag is supported in the currently running instance, depending on the platform, build etc. Can be used to check whether you're currently running a debug build, on a certain platform or arch, etc. Refer to the :doc:`Feature Tags </tutorials/export/feature_tags>` documentation for more details.

 **Note:** Tag names are case-sensitive.